Slime Rancher: Gameplay

-There are different kinds of slimes in the game, which all differ from small traits like simple ears, wings, and tails, to the ability to teleport or grab a chicken via a vine that emerges from the ground.
-Some of the types of slimes available in game include, docile (not feral), harmful, non-farmable, and feral.
-Most slimes also have a Gordo version of themselves.
+There are different kinds of slimes in the game, each species differing in traits, ranging in complexity from simple ears, colors, wings, and tails, to the ability to teleport or grab items via a vine that emerges from the ground.
+Some of the types of slimes available in game include docile, harmful, non-farmable, and feral.
+Most slimes also have a "Gordo" version of themselves, which can be found in various hidden areas across the Far Far Range.
 These Gordos are extremely large and cannot move around like regular or Largo slimes.
-These are found across the Far Far Range.
-Players can shoot food items at them until they explode, to gain normal versions of the Gordo slime's species.
-When exploded they also produce crates containing random loot as well as either a teleporter or "slime key" which allow access to new areas or fast-travel between known areas.
+Players can shoot food items at them until they explode (50 of their food type, or 25 of their favorite food), leaving behind normal versions of the Gordo slime's species and crates containing random loot and either a teleporter or "slime key" which allow access to new areas or shortcuts between known areas.

 Development

 Development of Slime Rancher started in Popovich's apartment.
 As Popovich was an artist and designer rather than a programmer, he relied on other people's code to create a prototype of the game.
 He eventually enlisted technical director Mike Thomas to help with the programming.
 They worked on the game for eight hours a day, a practice Popovich used with employees of Monomi Park to avoid crunch.

 The game was initially due to enter early access after a year, but was delayed by six months.